TZstatsADS/Spring2021-Project2-group7/README.md

 	Feng contributed the covid data app and added covid data to the restaurant map.

 	Chuyun contributed the open streets functions to the app.

+	Everyone was allowed to modify this contribution statement and give input.

 This folder is orgarnized as follows.